-The Lent Prose – number 507 in our New English Hymnal – is being sung after Communion during Lent at All Saints.
+The Lent Prose – number 507 in our New English Hymnal – is usually sung after Communion during Lent at All Saints.

-This moving piece derives from a hymn, Attende Domine, composed in the 10th century by Mozarabs, Iberian Christians living under Arab Islamic rule in Al-Andalus.
+This moving piece derives from a hymn composed in the 10th century by Mozarabs, Iberian Christians living under Islamic rule in Andalusia.

 It can be tricky to sing at first attempt, but patience is greatly rewarded.

 The English-language version above (which peters out at the end, unfortunately) is by the choir of the Church of St Martin in Roath, in the Church of Wales.
 The words are available on the ChantBlog website.